ivan-hc/AppMan/README.md

 Being "AppMan" a bash-based script, it can be used on all the architectures supported by the Linux kernel and works with all the GNU/Linux distributions.

-Since v4.0.0 AppMan is also available as an AppImage, at https://github.com/ivan-hc/AppMan/releases

 ------------------------------------------------------------------------
 [Introducing "AppMan"](#introducing-appman)
 - [How it works](#how-it-works)